Canon 300D vs Leica TL2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Leica TL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the TL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 300D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 300D and TL2 can be found, respectively, in the Canon 300D Manual (free pdf) or the online Leica TL2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 300D and the Leica TL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.